repology/repology-rules/README.md

 #### verlonger

-Matches versions longer than a gived number of dot-separated parts.
+Matches versions longer than a given number of dot-separated parts.

-Mostly useful to match broken version schemas with extra versions components added.
+Mostly useful to match broken version schemes with extra versions components added.

 ```